Facebook YouTube Instagram Search User

 Will there be any inconveniences during construction?

-As with any major construction project, there will likely be some disruptions and inconveniences before the project is completed.
+As with any major construction project, there will be some disruptions and inconveniences before the project is completed.
 We will do our best to mitigate those inconveniences and our goal is to keep you fully informed about what’s happening on campus and what to expect when you come to temple.

 If quick communication of a change is required, we will use email and text to make sure you have the necessary information.